martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 make the certificate available as described in {{cert-available}} before completing the exchange.)

-If the server does not have the desired certificate or cannot produce a signature compatible with the client's advertised settings, it MUST respond with an empty `USE_CERTIFICATE` frame.
+If the server does not have the desired certificate, it MUST respond with an empty `USE_CERTIFICATE` frame.
 In this case, or if the server has not advertised support for HTTP-layer certificates, the client MUST NOT send any requests for resources in that origin on the current connection.

 ~~~
 Client                                      Server